-To enable access to our services for as many users as possible, please note the following:
+To enable as many users as possible to access our services, please note the following:

-Any download of daily/monthly XML packages from the website is counted in the HTTP related service.
+Any downloads of daily/monthly XML packages from the website are counted in the HTTP-related service.

 For the FTP service, once the limit is reached, the server will refuse new connections from the IP/user.
 Once the connection is released, a new one will be accepted.

 The TED Notice Viewer API service is also meant to be on demand and not used excessively.

 Recommended usage is limited to 50,000 calls to the API per month outside of the peak concurrent user timeframe (before 8.45, after 14.00 CET):

 - Maximum of 1 concurrent request by IP, with no limit on the total number of requests.